 Adventures.
 A samurai’s first responsibility is obedience to his lord, usually the head of his family.
 This is simultaneously an endless source of adventures and a potential hindrance to a life of adventure.
 A low-level samurai’s lord may command him to investigate a mysterious occurrence or subdue a gang of bandits.
 If he performs these duties well, his lord will call on him to deal with more significant problems.
 However, a samurai usually cannot simply disappear on an expedition into the Shadowlands without his lord’s command or at least permission, and if a samurai’s lord has an important mission for him, he must make that his top priority.
 Whether this is a significant hindrance or not is up to the Dungeon Master.

 Characteristics.
-Samurai are distinguished from ordinary fighters by their adherence to bushido, a code of honor, loyalty, and obedience.
-If a samurai remains honorable and true to his code of conduct, his swords — masterwork blades passed down through generations— may awaken in his hands, manifesting increasing magical abilities as the samurai advances in level and invests spiritual energy in them.
-To a samurai, dishonor is worse than death, and the loss of his swords is possibly the worst dishonor imaginable.
+Samurai are distinguished from ordinary fighters by their adherence to bushido, a code of honour, loyalty, and obedience.
+If a samurai remains honourable and true to his code of conduct, his swords — masterwork blades passed down through generations— may awaken in his hands, manifesting increasing magical abilities as the samurai advances in level and invests spiritual energy in them.
+To a samurai, dishonour is worse than death, and the loss of his swords is possibly the worst dishonour imaginable.